ChimeraTK/Watchdog/README.md

 It is created during the install process.
 Once you edit `WatchdogServer_processes.xml` the variable tree of the server changes.
 In that case use `watchdog-server-xmlGenerator` to recreate `/etc/chimeratk/watchdog-server/WatchdogServer.xml` with an updates variable tree.
 This is the reason why also `watchdog-server-xmlGenerator` is installed and not just a single `/etc/chimeratk/watchdog-server/WatchdogServer.xml` file.

+### MicroDAQ

+It also possible to aquire parameters of the watchdog in a file, produced by the `MicroDAQ` module from `ApplicationCore`.
+In order to enable this feature the  `WatchdogServer_processes.xml` file needs to be cahnged accordingly.

 ## Watchdog server service
 The watchdog server will be started automatically after the package is installed if systemd is available on the host system.
 In order to check the watchdog service status use the command: